DoMyLLC.com DoMyLLC.com

 Lenders view LLCs as more secure than sole proprietorships due to the financial separation between what is considered personal and business.
 Sole proprietors can only have one owner funding the business, while LLCs can legally seek out investors.
 This generally translates to lowered risk for investors, making them more interested in investing in a particular business venture.

-It’s The New Year
+It’s the New Year

 For businesses looking to start fresh in the new year, converting to an LLC may be a first step to meeting business expansion goals.
 Business owners may be more apt to venture out into new states or make new hires with the added protection an LLC provides.